ruuddejong-altran/python-c-cpp/docs/example_3.md

 >>>
 ```

+## Solving swap

 The problem with `swap` is understandable.
 SWIG only looks at the function signatures,
 and cannot know that the parameters
 are used for both input and output.
 We need to provide additional information to SWIG
-in order to handle that.
+in order to operation_method that.

-Fortunately SWIG provides some magic directives to handle this
+Fortunately SWIG provides some magic directives to operation_method this
 (and many more) situations where you need special treatment
-of arguments.
+of arguments and argument types.
 The solution for the problem with `swap` is to include the directive `%include "typemaps.i"`
 at the beginning of the interface file.
-This makes it possible to apply (amongst other things)
+This makes it possible to apply (amongst other things) a mapping
-`INPUT`, `OUTPUT`, or `INOUT` mapping to function parameters.
+(`INPUT`, `OUTPUT`, or `INOUT`) to function parameters.
+Parameters mapped with `OUTPUT` or `INOUT` get collected in a tuple
+that forms the return value of the wrapped function.

 The only drawback is that we can no longer simply `%include spamlib.h`;
 instead we have to specify the function signatures by hand.